-- e.
-If the beneficiary has received prior treatment(s) for hepatitis C, documentation of previous hepatitis C treatment regimens, - f.
-If resistance-associated substitution (RAS) testing is recommended by the AASLD, has documentation of recommended RAS testing and is prescribed an AASLD-recommended drug regimen based on the documented results of a NS5A RAS screening, - g.
-One of the following: - i.
-Has a history of therapeutic failure of or a contraindication or an intolerance to the preferred Hepatitis C Agents appropriate for the beneficiary's genotype according to peer-reviewed medical literature - ii.
+- d.
+Has a cirrhosis assessment documented by a recent noninvasive test (e.g., blood test or imaging, a Fibroscan, FIB-4 calculation, or findings on physical examination), - e.
+If the member has received prior treatment(s) for hepatitis C, documentation of previous hepatitis C treatment regimens, - f.
+If resistance-associated substitution (RAS) testing is recommended by the AASLD, has documentation of recommended RAS testing and is prescribed an AASLD-recommended drug regimen based on the documented results of a NS5A RAS screening, g.
+One of the following:

+- i.
+Has a history of therapeutic failure of or a contraindication or an intolerance to the preferred Hepatitis C Agents appropriate for the member's genotype according to peer-reviewed medical literature - ii.
 Is currently receiving treatment with the same non-preferred Hepatitis C Agent (does not apply to non-preferred brands when the therapeutically equivalent generic is preferred or to non-preferred generics when the therapeutically equivalent brand is preferred) - 2.
+For therapeutic duplication, has a medical reason for concomitant use of the requested medications that is supported by peer-reviewed medical literature or national treatment guidelines; AND - 3.
 If the prescription for a Hepatitis C Agent is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override.